shauryac/Software-QA-test-scripts/README.md

 (iii) Verifying if entering into search bar displays options/results

-# Web Automation script- Southwest Flights webpage
+# Web Automation script- Southwest Flights
 Used selenium webdriver
 Script has bunch of test cases validating various elements and functionalities on the Southwest flights webpage.